walles/ttt/README.md

 * Test on Android in landscape mode
 * Test in a small browser window on desktop
 * Add a license
+* Avoid doing the same question twice in a row